 - HAL dues are based on membership level, with six levels offered:

 - Lifetime – one time dues of $200.00.
-Lifetime members receive a complementary copy of the HAL neighborhood tour book and calendar for the coming year in their initial year of membership
+Lifetime members receive a complementary copy of the HAL neighborhood tour book and calendar for the coming year (when published)

 - Business/Corporate – annual dues in the name of businesses and corporations are $150.00

 - Regular – annual dues for regular individual members are $20.00

 - Family – annual dues for a single family are $25.00.
 “Family” includes applicant, applicant’s significant other, and immediate children under the age of 18.

 - Student/Senior – annual dues are $15.00 for full time students under the age of 24 (Student) and for persons 55 years of age or older (Senior)

 - When and where are HAL meetings held?

 - HAL meetings are typically held at Amsterdam City Hall at 61 Church Street, Amsterdam, N.Y. at 6:00 PM on the third Wednesday of every month and are open to the public.
 The January, April, July, and October meetings are Full Membership Meetings, with the April meeting being the Annual Meeting where the past year’s activities and business are reviewed and plans for the coming year are discussed.
 Trustee meetings are held during the other months.
 Meeting reminders are posted on the website and members are notified by E-mail of any changes to the normal schedule.
 Meeting announcements are also provided to the local newspaper.
 Committee meetings are scheduled by the individual committees.